pramsey/crunchyblog/glossary-1/index.md

   LANGUAGE 'sql';
 ```

-The "row" keyword is used to construct composite (tuple valued) types within SQL.
+The "row" keyword is used to construct composite (tuple valued) types within a SQL statement.

 ```sql
 INSERT INTO on_hand VALUES (ROW('fuzzy dice', 42, 1.99), 1000);